-Conductor ends are attached via insulators to existing fences and charged by a battery energizer or by attaching to an existing hot wire.
-For dry soil and snowy conditions, use 3 strands and convert fence to "earth return" by connecting the middle strand to a galvanized stake driven into the soil.
+Conductor ends are attached via insulators to existing fences and charged with a solar, battery or plug-in energizer, or by attaching to an existing hot wire.
+For dry soil and snowy conditions, use 3 strands and convert the fence to “positive/negative” by connecting the middle strand to a galvanized stake driven into the soil.

 FREE shipping on qualified orders over $100!

 We offer many fences to fit your situation, including different heights and lengths, multiple colors, drivable posts and positive/negative options for dry soils.
 Questions?
 Call our fence consultants at